 The translation of the final diagram \eqref{gamma4melon} into equation is then straightforward, and we get:

 the last equality, coming from definition \eqref{pidef} completing the proof.

 \begin{flushright} $\square$ \end{flushright}

-In addition to purely melonic configurations, we have to take into account bicolored edges insertions along the skeleton.
+In addition to purely melonic configurations, we have to take into account bicolored edge insertions along the skeleton.
 Moreover from Figure \eqref{fig15}a, it is clear that all these bicolored insertions have to contain the color red in the pair.
 An example is pictured on Figure\eqref{fig18}.
 Note that this constraint on the existence of a common color for the edges along the skeleton as well as the linear topology of the skeleton will be a precious help for enumeration of the different configurations. \\

-Took into account bicolored insertions introduce another difficulty.
-Quartic pseudo melons are not the only source of bicolored edges.
+Taking into account bicolored insertions introduces another difficulty.
+Quartic pseudo melons are not the only source of bicolored edge.
 We have to take into account a new type of edge, coming from breaking edges.
-To understand how they occurs in the way of the skeleton, let us consider the example pictured on Figure \eqref{fig18}.
+To understand how they occur in the way of the skeleton, let us consider the example pictured in Figure \eqref{fig18}.
 We have one breaking edge, with colors red and green (1 and 2), and following the same argument leading to equation \eqref{vertexHS1} the contribution of the vertex labeled with $v$ writes explicitly as:

 As a result, summing over all trees having the same skeleton, we get, as for equation \eqref{effsum1}: